deatrich/linux-home-server/database-server.md

 +-------------------------+
 5 rows in set (0.001 sec)

-// Now I connect to the database from my desktop:
+// Now I can connect to the database from my desktop:

 $ mysql -u rw -h pi.home -p webdb
 Enter password: